Mercity-AI/Voice-Cloning-Demo/README.md

 ## Explanation of Code

 Building a voice cloning pipeline involves setting up a system that can take an audio input of a speaker's voice and generate new speech that mimics the same voice by matching with the text given by the user.

-Below is an iPython script that uses the TTS library to perform voice cloning.
-It initializes a text-to-speech (TTS) model, loads a pre-trained model checkpoint, and synthesizes speech using an input text and a specific speaker's voice characteristics extracted from audio files.
-Here's a detailed explanation of each part of the code and the purpose of the libraries used:

 ### Importing Libraries